-We could also encounter delays if a clinical trial is suspended or terminated by us, by the IRBs of the institutions in which such trials are being conducted, by an independent data safety monitoring board, for such trial or by the FDA or other regulatory authorities.
+We could also encounter delays if a clinical trial is suspended or terminated by us, by the IRBs of the institutions in which such trials are being conducted, by an independent data safety monitoring board for such trial or by the FDA or other regulatory authorities.
 Such authorities may suspend or terminate a clinical trial due to a number of factors, including failure to conduct the clinical trial in accordance with regulatory requirements or our clinical protocols, inspection of the clinical trial operations or trial site by the FDA or other regulatory authorities resulting in the imposition of a clinical hold, unforeseen safety issues or adverse side effects, failure to demonstrate a benefit from using a drug, changes in governmental regulations or administrative actions or lack of adequate funding to continue the clinical trial.

-Further, conducting clinical trials in foreign countries presents additional risks that may delay completion of clinical trials.
-These risks include the failure of physicians or enrolled patients in foreign countries to adhere to clinical protocol as a result of differences in healthcare services or cultural customs, managing additional administrative burdens associated with foreign regulatory schemes and political and economic risks relevant to such foreign countries.
-In addition, the FDA may determine that the clinical trial results obtained in foreign subjects do not represent the safety and efficacy of a product candidate when administered in U.S. patients and are thus not supportive of New Drug Application, or NDA, approval in the United States.
-If there are delays in the completion of, or termination of, any clinical trial of our product candidates, the commercial prospects of our product candidates may be harmed, and our ability to generate revenue from product sales from any of these product candidate development and approval process and jeopardize the ability to commence product sales and generate revenue from product sales.
+Further, if there are delays in the completion of, or termination of, any clinical trial of our product candidates, the commercial prospects of our product candidates may be harmed, and our ability to generate revenue from product sales from any of these product candidates will be delayed.
+In addition, any delays in completing the clinical trials will increase costs, slow down our product candidate development and approval process and jeopardize the ability to commence product sales and generate revenue from product sales.
 Any of these occurrences may significantly harm our business, financial condition and prospects.
 In addition, many of the factors that cause, or lead to, a delay in the commencement or completion of clinical trials may also ultimately lead to the denial of regulatory approval of our product candidates.

-We intend to devote significant resources to the development of RDX022 which may not be successful in nonclinical studies or clinical trials, receive regulatory approval or be successfully commercialized.
+We intend to devote significant resources to the development of RDX227675, our lead product candidate in our RDX022 program, which may not be successful in nonclinical studies or clinical trials, receive regulatory approval or be successfully commercialized.

-With the advancement of RDX022 into human studies in June 2015, and the expected initiation of a Phase 3 clinical program for RDX022 in the second half of 2016, we expect to invest a significant amount of our efforts and financial resources in the development of RDX022.
-We are pursuing a 505(b)(2) regulatory path for approval of RDX022, which, among other things allows us to rely on the FDA s previous findings of safety and efficacy and may eliminate the need to conduct certain nonclinical and clinical studies of our product candidate.
-This accelerated pathway is only available to the first applicant to file for and receive 505(b)(2) regulatory approval for a particular active pharmaceutical ingredient.
-There can be no assurances that we will be the first to file and receive regulatory approval for the drug substance comprising RDX022.
-If we are able to rely upon a 505(b)(2) regulatory pathway for the approval of RDX022, the development of RDX022 may be substantially delayed or we may be required to abandon such development.
+With the advancement of RDX227675 into human studies in June 2015, and the expected initiation of both an onset-of-action clinical trial and a Phase 3 clinical trial for RDX227675 in the fourth quarter of 2016, we expect to invest a significant amount of our efforts and financial resources in the development of RDX227675.
+We are pursuing a 505(b)(2) regulatory path for approval of RDX227675, which, among other things allows us to rely on the FDA s previous findings of safety and efficacy and may eliminate the need to conduct certain nonclinical and clinical studies of our product candidate.
+This regulatory pathway, which can accelerate development, may not be available to us if a pharmaceutically equivalent product to RDX227675 were approved prior to the approval of our 505(b)(2) application.
+If we are unable to rely upon a 505(b)(2) regulatory pathway for the approval of RDX227675, the development of RDX227675 may be substantially delayed or we may be required to abandon such development.

-The clinical and commercial success of RDX022 will depend on a number of factors, including the following:
+The clinical and commercial success of RDX227675will depend on a number of factors, including the following:

-the ability of the third-party manufacturers we contract with, to successfully develop and scale up the manufacturing processes for RDX022, which has not yet been demonstrated, to manufacture supplies of RDX022 and to develop, validate and maintain a commercially viable manufacturing process that is compliant with current good manufacturing practice, or cGMP, requirements;
+the ability of the third-party manufacturers we contract with, to successfully develop and scale up the manufacturing processes for RDX227675, which has not yet been demonstrated, to manufacture supplies of RDX227675 and to develop, validate and maintain a commercially viable manufacturing process that is compliant with current good manufacturing practice, or cGMP, requirements;